invitecomm/chaotic-umbrella/README.md

 # Chaotic-Umbrella
 A flexable website deployment environment for use accross multiple servers.

+> You may see the typical SVN dev structure below.
+> This is the first attempt to move towards git.

 CU is an attempt to combine all of the website projects under a single repository.
 While keeping the Apache configuration simple and static.